 “When I saw the before-and-after pictures on the Children’s website, I felt better and realized I was going to get through this,” Claudia says.

-James Smartt, M.D., a pediatric plastic surgeon at Children’s Health and Assistant Professor of Plastic Surgery at UT Southwestern, evaluated Juan at 3 months old.
+Experts at Children's Health evaluated Juan at 3 months old.
 Juan’s unilateral cleft lip and palate included the base of his nose, lip, gums and palate.
-Dr. Smartt performed a staged procedure to repair Juan’s lip.
+A staged procedure was performed to repair Juan’s lip.
 The first step, nasoalveolar molding, allows the team to achieve better functional and aesthetic results.
 Juan was fitted with a custom-made molding plate, which guided the growth of his facial bones to narrow the gap in the gums.

 When Juan was 6 months old, he underwent the final lip repair, which involves different tissue types – skin, muscle and cartilage.
 While the surgery did not pose a great risk to Juan’s life, it was intricate and would define his appearance.

-Six months later, Dr. Smartt repaired Juan’s palate.
+Six months later, Juan had his palate repaired.
 He began with the part of the palate that moves at the back and then created a barrier between Juan’s lip and nose.
 The palate repair comes with the risk of a fistula, or hole, in the palate, and the risk that Juan would not talk very well because of too much air going through the nose.

 “They helped me through everything”